 The program is limited to pet owners of Columbia/Montour Counties.
 In addition the program is restricted to pet owners having limited incomes.
 Spay/neuter procedures are performed by local participating veterinarians.

 This program is open to those people who are/will assume responsibility for feral, strays and/or barn cats.
 We require that the caretaker provide food for these cats.
 In addition they also must provide shelter from the elements.
 After the cats have had their surgery, they must be returned to their original area.
-Our spay/neuter clinics are on different dates and with different vets.
+Please send your completed application to Pa Pets FERAL, 203 E Fifth Street, Bloomsburg, PA 17815 and you will be called to make arrangements for your appointment.
 There are no restrictions as to geographical area.
 This program is only limited by the financial status of Pa.
 Pets and the availability of the vets.

 SAVE A LIFE, ADOPT!